rohanraval526/AdColony-Android-SDK/README.md

 #### 3.3.9

-* Fixed NullPointerException that was occurring on Android Lollipop devices with the 3.3.7 and 3.3.8 SDKs.
+* Fixed NullPointerException that stopped ads from being served on Android Lollipop devices with the 3.3.7 and 3.3.8 SDKs.
-* Several bug fixes and stability improvements.

 #### 3.3.7